o-fl0w/stash-vr/README.md

 <details>
 <summary>More (click to expand)</summary>
+* `FILTERS`
+  * Default: Empty (show all saved filters)
+  * Narrow the selection of filters to show by setting one of below values:
+    * `frontpage`
+      * Show only filters found on Stash front page.
+    * Comma separated list of filter ids, e.g. `1,5,12`
+      * To find ids of your saved filter you can run the following graphql query in Stash playground (http://stash-host:9999/playground
+       * `{findSavedFilters(mode: SCENES) {id name}}`
+    * Empty
+      * Show all saved filters.
 * `FAVORITE_TAG`
   * Default: `FAVORITE`
   * Name of tag in Stash to hold scenes marked as [favorites](#favorites) (will be created if not present).